Advice

 Selling a car: what payment method to accept

 You can use bank transfers, cash in hand, cheque or escrow to receive payment when selling your car.
-Here’s our advice on how to securely transfer funds.
+Here’s what you need to know about securely transfer funds.

 Words by: Andrew Woodhouse